 return test_predictions # Return your answer

-Find the score (mean accuracy) of your knn classifier using X_test
+Find the score (mean accuracy) of your knn classifier using X_test and y_test.

 This function should return a float between 0 and 1